 I chuckled on the inside.
-Saying to myself, “he is an intermittent faster”.
-Truth is I see this type of pattern very frequently.
-A person who eats nothing or very little all day and then gorges themselves between the hours of 5 and 11, before passing out and doing it all over again the next day.
+Saying to myself, “He is an intermittent faster.”
+Truth is, I see this type of pattern very frequently.
+A person who eats nothing or very little all day, and then gorges themselves between the hours of 5 and 11, before passing out and doing it all over again the next day.

 We even have a name for this here at Metabolic Effect.
 We call it “continuous meal”.
 It is incredibly common and completely illustrates the potential downside of fasting and meal skipping, that it makes me feel as if some of the intermittent fasting proponents either have zero clinical experience or work with nothing but twenty something bodybuilders.

 Case #2: Later that day I am on the phone with a client who just completed her first two weeks of alternate day fasting.
 She eats 12 meals weekly.
 2 per day M-F and then 1 big meal on Saturday and 1 big one on Sunday.
 She says her body fat is under 20% for the first time since she started measuring it.
-She is in her mid 30s.
+She’s in her mid 30s.
 She is excited and is doing wonderfully on this approach.

 Case #3: Same day.
 Last client of the day.
 She is a first office call.
-She is a Paleo dieter, Crossfitter, and intermittent faster (eating in a window of only 8 hours per day).
+She’s a Paleo dieter, Crossfitter, and intermittent faster (eating in a window of only 8 hours per day).
 She is exhausted constantly.
 Feels she has a “broken metabolism” because she is not only not losing weight, but also feels her body is getting more “flabby”.
 She has constant cravings for junk food and every now and then finds herself in an eating frenzy taking in multiple thousands of calories at one sitting.
 Libido gone.
 Hunger constant.
 And a “wired but tired” feeling at night that keeps her from sleeping.

 3 different people, 3 different outcomes.
 Such is the case when working in a clinical setting.
 I am hoping a glimpse into my practice helps you understand this one critical point:

-[tweetherder]one person’s perfect fat loss plan is another person’s formula for being fat or flabby.[/tweetherder]
+[tweetherder]One person’s perfect fat loss plan is another person’s formula for being fat or flabby.[/tweetherder]

-Misconceptions About Fasting
+Misconceptions About Fasting:

 Here are some misconceptions the Internet fasting gurus often bring up.
 I am adding in the clinicians observations.

-Fasting & Blood Sugar
+Fasting & Blood Sugar:

 The people who say you should never skip meals make the point that doing so can lower blood sugar and lead to cravings later.
 Those who advocate fasting will point to studies showing blood sugar numbers stay stable in people despite clinical signs of hypoglycemia (low blood sugar).